 You may choose to see any of the full-time EOH faculty on the list during regular hours.
 Check this website regularly to keep up with the latest information.

 Our four-year study plan lists the semester (fall or spring) when courses are offered so that you can plan for several semesters.
 All courses (excluding GE) must be completed with a grade of C or better.
-One C- only may be waived in a given student’s program by petitioning your advisor.
+Normally only one grade below a C- may be waived in a given student’s program by petitioning an advisor.

 Several classes that are required courses can also satisfy part of your general education (GE) requirements:

-- EOH 352 satisfies Section D for EOH majors
+- EOH 352 satisfies upper division Section 3 (Social Sciences) for EOH majors

-- The mathematics requirements satisfy Section A2 of GE
+- The mathematics requirements satisfy Basic Skills (Mathematics)

-- The biology, chemistry and physics requirements satisfy Section B1 of GE
+- The chemistry and physics requirements satisfy Subject Explorations

-If you took EOH 353 as an upper division Section E of GE before declaring your major as EOH, the course may be grandfathered into your general education program.
-EOH 353 is not available as GE for students who have declared EOH as their major.
+If you took EOH 353 as an upper division Section 4 (Lifelong Learning) before declaring your major as EOH, the course may be grandfathered into your general education program.
+EOH 353 is not available as GE for students who have declared EOH as their major and EOH majors may not take EOH 101 or 353.

-Similarly, if you took EOH 101 as a lower division Section E of GE before declaring your major as EOH, the course may be grandfathered into your GE program.
+Similarly, if you took EOH 101 as a lower division Section 4 (Lifelong Learning) before declaring your major as EOH, the course may be grandfathered into your GE program.
 EOH 101 is not available as GE for students who have declared EOH as their major.

 Lower Division Requirements:

-It is important to complete the science core biology, chemistry and physics courses before taking most of the upper division core and electives.
+It is important to complete the science core biology, chemistry and physics courses before taking the upper division core and electives.

-EOH 455, L is the recommended science core course in infectious disease control for EOH majors.
-It may not serve as both core requirement and as an elective.
-However, 455 may be used as an elective by transfer students who have already completed a microbiology course (with lab) elsewhere.
+EOH 455/L is the required science core course in infectious disease control for EOH majors.
+However, it may be used as an elective by transfer students who have already completed a microbiology course (with lab) elsewhere.
 Enrollment in the lab is a required part of the course.

 The mathematics core requirement may be met by taking MATH 105 or MATH 102 plus MATH 104 or equivalent course(s) at other universities and colleges.